-When I was dreaming up this year’s Homemade Christmas series, I knew I wanted to include interviews with other ladies.
+When I was dreaming up writing a Homemade Christmas series, I knew I wanted to include interviews with other ladies.
 Just like I used to call up my mom with all kinds of questions (and learn from her!), I wanted to hear practical ways other people handle the challenges of creating Christmas memories in the home.

 I was beyond thrilled when Abby agreed to be my first special guest.
 Her organization, decorating, and blogging talent is an inspiration to me.

 Much of this Christmas conversation centers around organization tips, but she also gives a ton of other great ideas and words of wisdom, too.
 Let’s get started!

 (interview with Abby from Just a Girl and her Blog)

 Although I’ve been reading your blog for years, some readers may not have met you yet.
 Could you briefly introduce yourself and what you blog about?

 My name is Abby Lawson, and I blog about organization and home decor at Just a Girl and Her Blog.
 I also have a shop of organizing tools and a YouTube channel called Abby Organizes, where I dive a little deeper into organization.
 I live in Pittsburgh, Pennsylvania with my brilliant husband Donnie (who also happens to be my business partner!) and our two cute sons, Connor and Caleb.